Wander Franco Player Props: Rays vs. Reds

 Wander Franco At The Plate

-- In 75.0% of his games this season (12 of 16), Franco has picked up at least one hit, and in six of those games (37.5%) he recorded more than one.

-- Looking at the 16 games he has played this season, he's went deep in four of them (25.0%), and in 5.6% of his trips to the dish.

-- In 56.3% of his games this year, Franco has had at least one RBI.
-He's picked up more than one in 18.8% and driven in three or more of his team's runs in one contest.
+- Franco has driven in a run in nine games this year (52.9%), including three games with more than one RBI (17.6%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.